dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 \end{aligned}
 $$

-GPT gets rid of any task-specific customization when applying across various tasks.
+GPT gets rid of any task-specific customization or any hyperparameter tuning when applying across various tasks.
+If the task input contains multiple sentences, a special delimiter token ($) is added between each pair of sentences.
+The embedding for this delimiter token is a new parameter we need to learn, but it should be pretty minimal.
+All transformations include adding randomly initialized start and end tokens (〈s〉,〈e〉).

+-gpt_rid.png

 ### TL;DR

+-

 ### Results

 That's a lot of results.
+GPT significantly improves upon the SOTA in 9 out of the 12 tasks.

+-gpt_result.png

 ### What this means?

+By pretraining on a diverse corpus with long stretches of contiguous text our model acquires significant world knowledge and ability to process long-range dependencies which are then successfully transferred to solving discriminative tasks such as question answering, semantic similarity assessment, entailment determination, and text classification, improving the state of the art.

+One limitation of GPT is its uni-directional nature — the model is only trained to predict the future left-to-right context.

 ## BERT